Saturday, November 5, 2016

 The Burschenschaft Teutonia started the winter semester 2016/17 on October 22 with a highlight.
 For two days, the Chinese ambassador was their guest of honor.
-His Excellency Shi Mingde wanted to learn about the activity of German fraternities.
+His Excellency Shi Mingde wanted to learn about the activities of German fraternities.
 While granting just one hour for Freiburg and Mayor Salomon to sign the city's Golden Book, he lived with the fraternity students from Saturday afternoon to Sunday noon.
 He opened "his" program by speaking at the Teutonia fraternity house about Die Rolle Chinas in der Weltpolitik, Einblicke in die Politik, Wirtschaft und Gesellschaft Chinas (China's role in world politics, Insights into China's politics, economy, and society.

 Red Baron entered the neighboring building somewhat early.
 He had lots of time to talk to the Teutonia Aktivitas (students active in the fraternity) and their Alte Herren (former student members).
 Many of the "old boys" had come to listen to Shi Mingde from far away, e.g., Delmenhorst, a small town near the port city of Bremen.